Ziwe Fumudoh: 2017–2020: Baited with Ziwe and Desus & Mero

 In 2017, Fumudoh created Baited with Ziwe, a show on YouTube that featured her "baiting" her white friends into making unwitting racial faux pas.
 In an interview, Fumudoh later said, "I love that Baited allows viewers to laugh about race while still acknowledging its complexity.
 Of all projects I worked on, it's definitely one of my favorites."
 In the same interview, she said that she got the inspiration for the show from asking her white coworkers what questions they would be uncomfortable to answer on camera.

-During the COVID-19 pandemic in 2020, Fumudoh moved the show from YouTube to Instagram Live with weekly celebrity guests including Caroline Calloway, Alison Roman, Alyssa Milano, and Rose McGowan.
-She stated that her show's goals were to facilitate discussions about race while entertaining people and critiquing the system.

 In 2018, Fumudoh appeared frequently in Pop Show, a live show she created at Brooklyn's Union Hall in which she performed original pop songs.
 That same year, she co-hosted Hysteria, a podcast from Crooked Media.

 From 2018 to 2020, Fumudoh was a writer on the TV show Desus and Mero.
-A Forbes reviewer wrote that she had the "confidence of an old comedy pro".
+A Forbes reviewer wrote that she had the "confidence of an old comedy pro."
 During that time, Fumudoh joined the cast of Our Cartoon President as the voice of Kamala Harris.
-She also wrote the season 3 episode "Senate Control".
+She also wrote the season 3 episode "Senate Control."

+During the COVID-19 pandemic in 2020, Fumudoh moved the show from YouTube to Instagram Live with weekly celebrity guests including Caroline Calloway, Alison Roman, Alyssa Milano, and Rose McGowan.
+She stated that her show's goals were to facilitate discussions about race while entertaining people and critiquing the system.
+Guests were asked to participate in games that illuminated societal discomforts surrounding race, one of which was titled “Enslave, Appropriate, Silence,” a take on “Fuck, Marry, Kill”.